Jackie247/calculator/README.md

 # calculator

-Final project in foundations course from The Odin Project
+Final project in foundations course from The Odin Project and marks the completion of the foundations course.

 Creating a on-screen calculator combining JavaScript, HTML, CSS.